William Artice Cook (January 11, 1839 - March 19, 1918)

 Photo courtesy of LaVonne Hoel

-In 1862, William, along with his older brother James Madison Cook, enlisted in the 20th Texas Cavalry, Company B (Bass') in Palestine, Anderson County.
-William's brothers James Madison Cook and (Austin) Young Cook, family members Newt and Dock Cantrell, and Dave, Will and John Evans also were members of Company B. According to documents (included below) his rendezvous point was 80 miles, his horse was worth $225.00 and equipment worth $15.00.
+In 1862, William enlisted in the 20th Texas Cavalry, Company B (Bass') in Palestine, Anderson County.
+William's brothers James Madison Cook and (Austin) Young Cook, family members Newt and Dock Cantrell, and Dave, Will and John Evans also were members of Company B. According to documents (included below) William's rendezvous point was 80 miles, his horse was worth $225.00 and equipment worth $15.00.
 William also received $50 in bounty money.
 William filed for a Pension in Erath County, Texas, Application #32998.
 According to the questionnaire on the pension application, he served from 1862-1865, one year in the Cavalry and the rest in the dismounted cavalry.
 His unit was disbanded in Houston, Texas by Magruder.
 William's family moved to Texas in 1844.